 Following the ceremony a reception was held at the residence of the bride’s parents, in Audubon Park.
 The floral decorations were very elaborate.
 The balustrades and entrances to the parlors were adorned with smilax, in which mingled red and white roses, and the mantels were solidly banked with chrysanthemums of varied hues.
 Imposing palms were seen in the halls, and the couple received in a bower with curtains of smilax.

 The guest list was a veritable Who’s Who of Audubon Park: Mrs. V. G. Audubon and the Misses Audubon (Georgianna and her daughters Mary Eliza, Rose, Lucy, and Annie all of whom were living on West 152nd Street where Eliza and Lucy had opened a school), the Isaac P. Martins, Lemuel Haywood, the Harvey Ladews, Miss Alice Jerome, Mrs. A. B. Stone, as well as the Wheelocks and Fosters.
-After a wedding trip, Helen and her new husband increased the Audubon Park population by two when they settled into a house that Blake had built them on the large expanse of lawn between the Hemlocks and the Boulevard, along the line of the future 157th Street.
+After a wedding trip, Helen and her new husband increased the Audubon Park population by two when they settled into the old Smythe house with her cousin Mary Grinnell, who had recently married family friend Ned Landon.

 Richard Carman had drawn predominately working-class families to the village of Carmansville in the 1840s and ‘50s, but as the century progressed and the El decreased commuting time to the city center, speculative investors began constructing upscale row houses along 10th Avenue and St. Nicholas Avenue as well as on the numbered streets on the eastern side of Broadway.
 Newcomers to the Heights were increasingly upper middle-class working men whose offices were in lower Manhattan and whose wives shopped there, so they wanted – and agitated for – better and faster transportation to move them back and forth to the city center.
-In 1882, a capacity crowd gathered the evening of March 2nd in the Washington Heights Methodist Church, at the corner of Tenth-Avenue and 153rd Street, with A. L. Soulard chairing the proceedings.
-Soulard, a fire insurance broker, was a recent arrival to the Heights and lived in a spacious house across the street from the Church of the Intercession on the corner of 158th and the Boulevard, a plot that technically fell within the Audubon Park footprint, but that neither the Audubons nor any of the “established” Park residents had ever owned.
-Soulard’s agitation for public transport may have showcased him as a forward thinker in the community, but it also differentiated him from the dominant view in the Park, just as the Boulevard Lafayette separated his property from the Park proper.
+In 1882, a capacity crowd gathered the evening of March 2nd in the Washington Heights Methodist Church, at the corner of Tenth-Avenue and 153rd Street.
+Andrew L. Soulard, a fire insurance broker turned banker who had moved to the Park's northern border after the American Civil War, chaired the proceedings.

-Several months later, Lawson Fuller, a long-time Washington Heights resident and proponent of the 10th Avenue Cable railroad, expounded his view on land speculation to the New York Times; the men who had blocked the elevated trains from running on the Boulevard and 10th Avenue – among them William Foster who had financed the Ninth-Avenue El and ensured it would pass well away from the Park – should now realize the folly of their error, because real estate development was following the path of the train.
-Lawson, enthusiastic for growth and development on Washington Heights, seems oblivious that Foster and his friends in the Park were not looking for change – at least not in the near term.
+Several months later, Lawson Fuller, a long-time Washington Heights resident and proponent of the 10th Avenue Cable railroad, expounded his view on land speculation to the New York Times; the men who had blocked the elevated trains from running on the Boulevard and 10th Avenue – among them William Foster who had financed the Ninth-Avenue El – should now realize the folly of their error, because real estate development was following the path of the train.

 While many in Washington Heights were as eager as Fuller for mass transit, not all shared his fixation with the Tenth-Avenue Cable Railroad; some set their sights on higher virtues.
 By 1886, the number of elite families on the Heights had grown sufficiently to support artistic and cultural ventures, a sophistication they demonstrated by forming the Washington Heights Athenæum Society.
 On Valentine’s Day evening 1886, a line of carriages stretched up and down 155th Street, where a group of “leading property owners” assembled for the opening night performance in the new Washington Heights Athenæum.
 William Milne Grinnell, Blake and Helen’s youngest son, had designed the Queen Anne structure, which stood at 531 West 155th Street, a lot included in the original Audubon purchase.
 Audubon Park familiars Foster, Knapp, Grinnell, Wheelock, and Van Voorhis joined their Washington Heights neighbors in the auditorium (fifty by one hundred feet and capable of seating six hundred) for an opening-night fare that began with an address by Colonel John J. Fellows, proceeded to music by Miss Henrietta Beebe, John Barri, and the Columbia Glee Club, and ended with recitations by Miss Runyon.
 After the performance, the audience toured the building, which included five additional assembly rooms, all of which could be used for “lawn tennis parties, amateur performances and other entertainments.”